-The requirement to report the re-use of collateral has evolved through several stages and reflects EU interaction with the FSB.
-The result is that can parties reporting under SFTR can choose to report actual re-use in Table 4, field 8, Value of Re-used Collateral or estimated re-use in Table 4, field 9, Estimated Value of Re-use of Collateral but the definitions of what data are to be included in the calculation of actual re-use differ from those to be included in the calculation of estimated re-use.
+The requirement to report the re-use of collateral has evolved through several stages and reflects EEA interaction with the FSB.
+The result is that can parties reporting under SFTR can choose to report actual re-use in Table 4, field 8, Value of Re-used Collateral or estimated re-use in Table 4, field 9, Estimated Value of Re-use of Collateral but the definitions of what data are to be included in the calculation of actual re-use differ from those to be included in the calculation of actual re-use differ from those to be included in the calculation.